 Your Building Doesn’t make Renting Feasible.Your Building Doesn’t make Renting Feasible.

 A significant factor in your decision to sell or rent will be your building’s policy towards rentals.
 Co-op apartments tend to have very tough restrictions against subletting, only allowing it when the shareholder has lived there for 2-3 years.
 Most co-op boards only allow subletting for 1-2 years.
 Some co-ops don’t allow subletting under any circumstances.
 Be sure to check your co-op’s house rules and subletting policy.
-In most cases with co-op apartments, selling is nearly always the best option.
+In most cases with co-op apartments, selling is the best option.

 On the other hand, Condos usually have little to no restrictions against subletting.
 This is why condos tend to be more expensive than similar-sized co-ops.
 You’ll still want to investigate whether the building’s board is planning any changes that could discourage potential renters—for instance, if the building has close to 50% of the units already rented, new residency fees, or review processes.